Montana/jeffrey-epstein-timeline/README.md

 |------|---------|---------|
 | **Estate Value (2021)** | Dropped from $630M to $240M due to legal fees and victim settlements. | [Wikipedia](https://en.wikipedia.org/wiki/Jeffrey_Epstein) |
 | **Victims Fund Payouts** | Paid nearly $50M to 100+ women (2020). | [Wikipedia](https://en.wikipedia.org/wiki/Jeffrey_Epstein) |

+## Key Unanswered Questions

+### Financial Mysteries
+- **Missing Funds**: Where did the remaining $390M from Epstein's estate go?
+- **Hidden Clients**: Who were the other alleged billionaire clients beyond Wexner?
+- **Investment Returns**: How did Epstein actually generate investment returns?
+- **Money Laundering**: What were the true sources of Epstein's wealth?

+### Intelligence Connections
+- **Agency Relationships**: Which intelligence agencies, if any, had operational relationships with Epstein?
+- **Blackmail Operations**: Was Epstein running a systematic blackmail operation?
+- **International Scope**: How extensive were his international intelligence connections?

+### Legal and Institutional Failures
+- **2008 Plea Deal**: How was such a lenient sentence negotiated for serious federal charges?
+- **Banking Oversight**: How did major banks miss obvious red flags for over a decade?
+- **Law Enforcement**: Why were multiple investigations dropped or limited in scope?

 ## Estimated Net Worth of Key Figures